Understanding Your Gum Score:

 A healthy Gum Score means more than just a great smile.
 It can boost your overall health by reducing inflammation and preventing serious dental problems.

-A healthy gum score should be 10 or lower.
-If your score is higher than 10, it means:
+A healthy Gum Score should be 9 or lower.
+If your score is 10 or higher, it means:

 Understanding the Silent Epidemic